dhacommas/OpenIndic/README.md

-## BoxIt IME Indic
+## OpenIndic

-BoxIt IME Indic is a personal fork of the project [Indic-Keyboard](https://gitlab.com/indicproject/indic-keyboard).
+OpenIndic is a fork of the project [Indic-Keyboard](https://gitlab.com/indicproject/indic-keyboard).